starnetnfts-git/dev_documentation/benchmarks/README.md

 - wallet should retry them

-what happens if both RPC nodes are full continiously
+what happens if both RPC nodes are full continuously

 - attacker should run out of ETH
 - the firewall before the official RPCs will block the IPs that flood the network